k88hudson/git-flight-rules/README.md

 Git doesn't allow you to add code to someone else's repository without access rights.
 Neither does GitHub, which is not the same as Git, but rather a hosted service for Git repositories.
 However, you can suggest code using patches, or, on GitHub, forks and pull requests.

 First, a bit about forking.
-A fork is a copy of repository.
+A fork is a copy of a repository.
 It is not a git operation, but is a common action on GitHub, Bitbucket, GitLab — or anywhere people host Git repositories.
 You can fork a repository through the hosted UI.

 #### Suggesting code via pull requests